Machine Learning for Plant Phenotyping

 A. Braakmann-Folgmann, R. Roscher, S. Wenzel, B. Uebbing, and J. Kusche, “Sea level anomaly prediction using recurrent neural networks,” in Proc.
 Conference on Big Data from Space, 2017.

 K. Franz, R. Roscher, A. Milioto, S. Wenzel, and J. Kusche.
-“Ocean Eddy Identification and Tracking using Neural Networks.” accepted to IEEE International Geoscience and Remote Sensing Symposium (IGARSS), arXiv preprint arXiv:1803.07436, 2018.
+“Ocean Eddy Identification and Tracking using Neural Networks.” in IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 2018.

 R. Roscher, B. Uebbing, and J. Kusche, “STAR: Spatio-Temporal Altimeter Waveform Retracking using Sparse Representation and Conditional Random Fields,” Remote Sensing of Environment, vol. 201, pp. 148-164, 2017.